awalqui/people-factory/README.md

 * Add form values to `.details` using `document.createElement` and `appendChild`, instead of `innerHTML`.
 * Break out some of this functionality into a separate function.

+## Day 2 Homework

+Make a new project from scratch!

+### Baseline Goa

+* User can enter a thing ( .e.g dinosaur, Jeff Goldblum movie) to be added to the list.
+* The thing will be added to the end of the list.

+### Super Mega Bonus Credit